lukaspfisterch/kl-execution-theory/formal/type_system.md

 **Examples (conceptual):**

-- a log of Kernel executions with full input/output
+- a log of execution steps with full input/output
 - a detailed ledger of state transitions in a simulation

 ---